MileHacker Logo

 • Ulu Cami (Grand Mosque): Erzurum's oldest mosque, 12th century Seljuk period, large prayer hall, unique wooden ceiling.
 Free entry (outside prayer times).

-• Erzurum Castle: Byzantine origins, panoramic city views from a central hill, includes a tower with a clock.
-Grounds have the freedom to explore.
+• Erzurum Castle: Byzantine origins, panoramic city views from a central hill, includes clock tower.
+Grounds are free to explore.

 Other noteworthy Landmarks